 Proxy access should not be confused with a proxy contest, whereby a dissident shareowner circulates an alternative proxy card with a rival slate of board candidates.
 Proxy access involves only one proxy card, reducing the confusion and expenses associated with dueling cards.
 Another key difference is that proxy access has a substantial long-term ownership requirement, whereas any shareowner can launch a proxy contest.
 Also of critical divergence, proxy access accomodates only minor board tunrover (typically no more than two directors or 20 percent of the board, whichever greater); a proxy contest gives the nominating shareholder the option of pursuing a change-in-control.

 Shareowner access to the proxy has been standard practice for years in many countries, but not in the United States, where board elections are one-sided affairs: the company mails proxy ballots that list only its slate of nominees for board seats.

-In 2010, Congress paved the way for a U.S. proxy access mechanism by including a provision in the Dodd-Frank Wall Street Reform and Consumer Protection Act that reaffirmed the authority of the Securities and Exchange Commission (SEC) to issue a proxy access rule.
-In August 2010, the SEC approved a proxy access rule aimed at making it easier for shareowners to nominate their own candidates for director, but a lawsuit challenging the rule succeeded and the SEC vacated its proxy access rule before it had ever taken effect.
-Shareowners may, however, file proxy resolutions seeking access to the proxy on a company-by-company basis.
+In 2010, Congress paved the way for a uniform proxy access mechanism by including a provision in the Dodd-Frank Wall Street Reform and Consumer Protection Act that reaffirmed the authority of the Securities and Exchange Commission (SEC) to issue a proxy access rule.
+In August of that year, the SEC approved a proxy access rule aimed at making it easier for shareowners to nominate their own candidates for director, but a lawsuit challenging the rule succeeded and the SEC vacated its proxy access rule before it had ever taken effect.
+Shareowners may, however, file shareholder proposals seeking proxy access on a company-by-company basis.
 Although non-binding, these proposals have spurred many companies to embrace proxy access through private ordering.